tubearchivist/tubearchivist/README.md

 5. Enjoy your archived collection!

 ## Roadmap
-We have come far, nonetheless we are not short of ideas on how to improve and extend this project, in no particular order:
+We have come far, nonetheless we are not short of ideas on how to improve and extend this project.
+Issues waiting for you to be tackled in no particular order:

 - [ ] User roles
 - [ ] Podcast mode to serve channel as mp3